UM-ARM-Lab/vr_teleop/README.md

 (Note, if `make_victor_fast` fails, check that the Victor robot is in impedance mode)

 ### Back on the Windows computer
-1. Launch unity
+1. Launch unity, and open the project `unity_victor_teleop`
-2. Check that the IP is correct (Check that the `RosBridgeSettings` from the unity panel matches the IP from the linux computer)
+2. Check that the IP is correct. `RosBridgeSettings` from the unity panel must match the IP from the linux computer (which you can see using `ifconfig`)
 3. `Play` the unity environment